 In the winter, when the Antarctic sea ice cover is expanding, the far edge of the marginal ice zone is populated by small floes with characteristic diameters much smaller than ocean wavelengths and known as pancake ice.
 To cast new light on the propagation of waves in ice, an experimental model was setup in the Sea Ice Wind Wave Interaction (SIWWI) flume at the University of Melbourne.

-Energy dissipation in pancake ice for two different ice concentration
+Figure: Energy dissipation in pancake ice for two difference ice concentration

 Results indicate that wave attenuation depends on ice concentration, with as low as 20 – 40% of energy going through high density covers.
 Although observations reveal that the ice cover attenuates wave energy over the entire spectrum, energy attenuation is more effective at high frequencies, inducing a significant downshift of the spectral peak.